jessrosengarten/secure-international-payments-app/README.md

   - Only pre-registered employees can log in without the need for registration.

 ## Employee Login Details
-  - Username: Emp001 - Password: emp1password
+  - Username: Emp001 - Password: Emp001@password
-  - Username: Emp002 - Password: emp2password
+  - Username: Emp002 - Password: Emp002@password
-  - Username: Emp003 - Password: emp3password

 ## Security Features:
 1. Password Hashing and Salting: